UniversalDependencies/UD_Beja-NSC/README.md

 # Structure

-This version of the treebank is based on the dependency parsing of the original corpus first file (`BEJ_MV_NARR_01_SHELTER`) and a selection of sentences from a file called (`BEJ_MV_NARR_03_CAMEL`).

 The data are spoken data, so the segmentation of sentences is a semantically relevant segmentation of utterances, where punctuation represents the end of intonative units (a single `/` for a minor unit and a double `//` for major units).

-In the SUD version of the Treebank, we operate a morphological segmentation allowing us to highlight dependency relations between the stem and its affixes or clitics.
+In the SUD version of the Treebank, we operate a morphological segmentation allowing us to highlight dependency relations between the root and its affixes or clitics.

-In order to follow the UD guidelines, the segmentation is changed for the conversion to UD and affixes are merged with their stems.
+In order to follow the UD guidelines, the segmentation is changed for the conversion to UD and affixes are merged with their root.
 A morph-based “UD-like” version is available [here](https://github.com/UniversalDependencies/UD_Beja-NSC/tree/dev/not-to-release).

-**UD_beja-NSC** counts 857 tokens for 56 sentences (with the UD segmentation).
-The original SUD corpus counts 1101 tokens for 56 sentences.

 # Reference